bradenmcritchfield/bradenmcritchfield.github.io/_posts/2023-12-12-Board-Game-Bonanza-Data-Collection.md

 ```

-Then set up portions of the api url using the code referenced above:
+Then set up portions of the API url using the code referenced above:
 ```
 baseurl = "https://boardgamegeek.com/xmlapi2"
 endpoint = "/thing?id="